Leonard2310/KinDeNet/README.md

 ## Project Description
 The first step of the project involves training a siamese network with triplet loss to obtain optimized weights.
 These weights are then used to extract feature vectors from the images.
 These feature vectors capture the visual representations of individuals.

 In the second step, a two-input siamese network is utilized to further extract features using the weights obtained from the previous step.
-The extracted features are paired with the dataset labels and fed into a pipeline consisting of two classifiers—a binary classifier and a three-class classifier.
+The extracted features are paired with the dataset labels and fed into a pipeline consisting of two classifiers: a binary classifier and a three-class classifier.

 The binary classifier determines whether two individuals are related or unrelated, while the three-class classifier categorizes the degree of kinship (parent-child, siblings or grandparent-grandchild).
 This two-step approach allows the KinDeNet model to accurately recognize the degree of kinship between a pair of people.